The Polyglot Gathering 2018 will take place under the auspices of:

 Sofia is a young inspiring lawyer from Moscow, with fiery hair that perfectly represents the personality of this self-driven individual carrying an innate interest and love for sloths, dogs and all those beautiful little “weirdnesses” only life knows how to do.

-Ekaterina Lozina: on-site help
+Ekaterina Lozina: program booklet, on-site help

 Miri is an esperantist volunteering in Slovakia.
 She likes to meet people from different countries and also wants to speak five languages at least but she is too lazy to learn.
 Hopefully the event will help her to improve her knowledge and to start learning more.